-A Purchase card is often used for purchasing everyday goods or services and will often have a promotional interest free period available which can be useful if you make a large purchase, as you won’t pay any interest.
-You will be required to pay the minimum payment each month , once the promotional period ends you’ll be charged your standard rate.
+A Purchase card is often used for purchasing everyday goods or services and may have an introductory offer which can be useful if you make a large purchase.
+You will be required to pay the minimum payment each month, once the promotional period ends you’ll be charged your standard rate.

 Combined Balance and Purchase

-Combined cards will usually have 0% interest introductory offers for both purchases and balance transfers.
+Combined cards may have introductory offers for both purchases and balance transfers.
 A balance transfer lets you transfer the balance from one credit card, where you may be paying interest, to another.
-It can also be helpful if you want to make a large purchase in order to spread the cost for a promotional period.
+It can also be helpful if you want to make a large purchase in order to spread the cost for a promotional period

 This type of card may be useful if you don’t want to worry about promotional periods ending as it has one interest rate.

 A Balance Transfer card can help reduce the amount of interest you are paying on your existing credit card debts.
-This type of card enables you to transfer all or part of a credit card or some store card balances onto a new credit card and you may benefit from a 0% introductory offer.
+This type of card enables you to transfer all or part of a credit card or some store card balances onto a new credit card and you may be offered an introductory rate.
 When the introductory period has ended, any balance remaining on your account will be charged at your standard rate of interest.